Gerodotry/Task/README.md

 This example creates a draft email with the subject "Dan" sent to "hello@gmail.com" with the specified body text.

 ## Notes
+Exception Handling:

+- The script uses a try-except block to catch HttpError exceptions that might occur during Gmail API interactions.
+If an error occurs, it prints an error message, and the variable draft is set to None.
 - The script checks for existing OAuth 2.0 credentials and refreshes them if necessary.
 - Ensure that the Gmail API is enabled for your Google Cloud project.